mrizwan47/code-syntax-block/readme.txt

 == Description ==

 Code Syntax Block extends the WordPress block editor by adding syntax highlighting support to the core code block using the Prism syntax highlighter.
+It also includes a convenient "Copy to clipboard" button for easily grabbing code snippets.

 The Prism syntax highlighter runs JavaScript loaded on the front-end to parse code blocks and apply syntax markup.
 A CSS file specifies the color and style to apply to that markup.
 See [Prism syntax highlighter](https://prismjs.com) for full details.